alexthebalex1/alexthebalex1.github.io/README.md

 ## Files

-- `index.html` — everything (markup, styles, and the conversion logic) in one file, so it's easy to drop on any static host (GitHub Pages, Netlify, S3, etc.)
+- `index.html` — markup, styles, and the conversion logic
+- `worker-proxy.js` — a tiny same-origin file ffmpeg.wasm needs to spin up
+  its internal worker correctly; **must be deployed in the same folder as `index.html`** (e.g. both files at the root of your GitHub Pages repo)